Chemical Waste

 Self audit checklist for laboratory unwanted materials

-EHS picks up routine hazardous waste on a scheduled basis.
+Hazardous waste is picked up on a routine scheduled basis.
 Special projects may require additional scheduling and should be scheduled ahead of time.